What Is the Difference between Adderall XR and IR?

-Adderall is available in two major forms: an immediate-release version (Adderall IR) and an extended-release version (Adderall XR).
-Adderall IR produces stimulant effects that will typically last 4-6 hours, and Adderall XR typically produces stimulant effects that last 12 hours.
+Adderall is available in two major forms: an immediate-release version (Adderall, although sometimes referred to as “Adderall IR”) and an extended-release version (Adderall XR).
+Adderall IR treats ADHD symptoms for about 5-8 hours, whereas Adderall XR typically lasts for 10-12 hours.

 Other Differences in Adderall IR and XR

 Both the IR and XR versions of Adderall contain dextroamphetamine and amphetamine.
 Thus, the different forms of the drug have the same potential side effects.

 The IR version of Adderall is manufactured as a tablet, and the XR version comes in capsule form.
 The XR capsules contains both immediate-release beads and delayed-release beads, which is how it achieves its long-lasting effects.
 Thus, taking one 20mg dose of Adderall XR is comparable to taking one 10mg dose of Adderall IR followed by another 10mg Adderall IR dose 4 hours later.

 Research suggests that IR versions of stimulants have a higher risk of being misused and diverted.
 Some users report grinding up the tablets and snorting the powder to hasten the onset of the drugs effects.
 Reasons for misuse and diversion disclosed by individuals include wanting to boost alertness, increase concentration, experience a high, or experiment.